 Students and faculty are provided, free of charge, dosimetry badges throughout the duration of their training.
-Dosimetry badges must be submitted on a monthly basis to the Instadose website.
+OSL dosimetry badges must be submitted on a quarterly basis to Landauer.

-Students and faculty are required to review their monthly report on a monthly basis via the Instadose website.
-Termination summary reports are kept indefinitely per CPDH-RHB requirements and are available in the Instadose website.
+Students and faculty are required to review their dose report on a quarterly basis via the RSO or Landauer website.
+Termination summary reports are kept indefinitely per CPDH-RHB requirements and are available in the Landauer OSL website.